-At Whiskey & Wealth Club we have a singular mission, to open up the world of cask whiskey investment.
+At Whiskey & Wealth Club we have a singular mission, to give you the opportunity to buy and hold wholesale cask whiskey.

 This industry is hundreds of years old with an exclusive handful of distillers and blenders have profited from the wholesale buying and selling of whiskey – but now you can own a part of this rich tradition.

-We then pass these rates on to investors who purchase the casks outright.
+We then pass these rates on to wholesale buyers – you – who purchase the casks outright.
 The casks are stored in a secure bonded warehouse and insured.

-You then wait anywhere from 3 – 5 years whilst their casks get more and more valuable.
+You then wait anywhere from 3 – 8 (or more) years whilst your casks get more and more valuable.
 The distillery will reinsure your cask every year in line with the increase.

-When you’re ready to exit for returns of between 12-20%, you have one of six exit strategies.
-Include selling on to whiskey brands and bottling under your own label.
+When you’re ready to exit for returns of between 12-20%, you have one of six exit strategies, include selling on to whiskey brands or bottling under your own label.

 Whiskey is an old and loved spirit.
 It takes a long time for it to earn the name whiskey and longer still to develop the depth of flavour that we have come to love.
 The longer whiskey matures, the smoother and richer in flavour it becomes.
 The harshness of the alcohol decreases whilst the quality of the spirit increases dramatically.